svitovyda/autocomplete_test_task/README.md

 ]
 ```

-To use the `Autocomplete` with lists of complex custom data `T` (`Object`s, but it can be anything) - only `dataLabel` and `dataId` should be used, they should implement `T => string` and `T => string|number`.
-I made the `Autocomplete` in the way that developers should not know anything about internal types it uses and should not convert anything.
+To use the `Autocomplete` with lists of complex custom type data `T` (`Object`s, but it can be anything) - only `dataLabel` and `dataId` should be used, they should implement `T => string` and `T => string|number`.
+I made  `Autocomplete` so that developers would not know anything about the internal types it uses and should not convert anything.
+This is the case for the list of cities.

-- _Note:_ this two functions, aswell as callbacks, should be a `useCallback` or defined outside of any react component, so that they don't trigger re-render of `Autocomplete` component, but since often developers use inline functions, I implemented deep comparision of `data` in each hook and subcomponent that uses it.
+- _Note:_ these two functions, as well as callbacks and `LoadingAnimation`, should be a `React.useCallback` or defined outside of any React component so that they don't trigger re-render of `Autocomplete` component, but since often developers use inline functions, I implemented a deep comparison of `data` in each hook and subcomponent that uses it.

-If `Autocomplete` is used for a hardcoded data ("static" mode), and the data needs to be straight-forward filtered, props `{ autoCalculate, caseSensitive, showDataOnEmptyInput }` should be used. `autoCalculate` should be set to `true`, `caseSensitive` defines if text search of `query` in data will be case sensitive, `showDataOnEmptyInput` (ignored if `autoCalculate` is `false`) defines, if the `data` without search filtering applied should be shown to user as options in the drop-down.
+If `Autocomplete` is used for hardcoded data ("static" mode), and the data needs to be straight-forward filtered, props `{ autoCalculate, caseSensitive, showDataOnEmptyInput }` should be used.
+- `autoCalculate` should be set to `true` for this case;
+- `caseSensitive` defines if text search of `query` in `data` will be case sensitive;
+- `showDataOnEmptyInput` - defines, if the `data` without search filtering applied should be shown to the user as options in the drop-down (it is ignored if `autoCalculate` is `false`);

-The two examples of this case are shown in **`CitiesScreen`**: one completely static (continents) and one (cities) with `data` changed depending on continent selected (in this case `initialInput` should be used to clean the input, as data change should not clean it automatically for "dynamic" cases, and maybe for some "static" too).
+The two examples of this case are shown in **`CitiesScreen`**: one completely static (continents) and one (cities) with `data` changed depending on the continent selected (in this case `initialInput` should be used to clean the input, as data change should not clean it automatically for "dynamic" cases, and maybe for some "static" too).

-- _Note:_ I used the Map functionality from my other project just to have a fun moment of demo, it shouldn't be evaluated too much, as the `Autocomplete` is the main point of this test here.

-## Limitations:
+## Limitations and shortcuts:

-- The **uniqueness** of items in the `data` list is not checked inside of the Autocomplete, it should be checked by developer.
+- The **uniqueness** of items in the `data` list is not checked inside of the Autocomplete, it should be checked by the developer.
 - **Styles** in this implementation are hardcoded (this is the shortcut I made).
-This can be done by either passing styles as `styled-components` `css` objects in props for `<input>`, `<ul>`, `<li>` as 3 props and merged with core styles that are needed for elements.
+This can be done by passing styles as `styled-components` `css` objects in props for `<input>`, `<ul>`, `<li>` as 3-4 props (for `<input>`, `div`, `<ul>`, `<li>`) and merging them with core styles that are needed for elements.
 Or render functions pattern can be used.
-- **Data loading status** indicator is not implemented in : `loading` and `loadingAnimation` can be added as props to give a possibility to show loading status if `data` gets loaded.
+Or other ways - it highly depends on styling libraries and engines and the general styling approach of the project.
+- **`LoadingAnimation`** can be extended to take not only a ComponentType but also any `JSX` element, depending on project needs.
-- **Custom search filtering** function for the "static" case `data` on type T can be implemented as prop.
+- **Custom search filtering** function for the "static" case `data` on type T can be implemented as a prop.
 - **Special characters** are not filtered out from input text.
 - **Big size** of `data` performance should be tested additionally.
 - **Visual Testing:** Storybook can be added to test the component visually with different props combination;
-- **Unit testing:** Test IDs should be added to each interactive element, and user interaction should be unit tested using mocking of components and server responses.
+- **Unit testing:** Test IDs should be added to each interactive element, and the user interaction should be unit tested using mocking of components and server responses.
 As the tests are implemented now, with simple snapshots (with proper `CSS` capturing) and moving the business logic from the `React` component to custom hooks, it was possible to achieve ~80% + test coverage quickly and already catch many potential bugs.
 - **Backend data fetching:** I used plain `fetch`.
 Some more advanced third-party libraries can be used.
-- **`SonarCloud`** can be used for the repo, with correct setup it can be really usefull.
+- **`SonarCloud`** can be used for the repo, with the correct (non-blocking) setup it can be useful.
 - `React` **`<StrictMode>`** can be used for development mode to identify potential bugs and performance issues.
-- I didn't implement any of the **accessibility requirements** in this version.
+- I didn't implement any of the **accessibility requirements** (WCAG) in this version.
-- **Focus change** inside of the `Autocomplete` by arrows and focus lost can be implemented additionally.
+- **Focus change** inside of the `Autocomplete` by up/down keyboard arrows pressing and focus lost can be implemented additionally.